-Decisions will be made by early March and request a final decision from admitted students by April 15.
+Decisions will be made by early February.
+We request a final decision from admitted students by April 15.

 The Department of French & Italian encourages applications for both of our graduate programs (MA and PhD) in French.
 In order to apply, please read and follow our instructions carefully.